DanyMariaLee/nwp_/README.md

 - run tests `sbt test`
 - run `sbt run`

-With default settings we will expect around 96MB od data in the output.csv if `end-date` is "tomorrow", that will be written alongside with `build.sbt` in the project folder.
+With default settings we will expect around 96MB of data in the output.csv, that will be written alongside with `build.sbt` in the project folder.

+####WARNING
+Written on mac, application contains tests that are actually writing into files.
+As I don't work on Windows machine I don't know if those tests will run.
+Better, use mac to run this app.

 M.